By no means am I a scheduler. By nature, I do not manage time well nor do I always show up to things on time.

 When it comes to blogging, I am so much better at getting things done than I am about anything else but it’s still not where I want to be.

 When I first started blogging, I was completely ok with just writing and posting content when I could.
 But over night I fell in love with it.
 I feel in love with writing, creating graphics, making relationships, and so much more.
 Which meant I started to spend so much more time blogging than I anticipated.
+(Click here to learn how to start a blog.)

 This meant my task lists grew 4x’s longer than what it was just a few months prior.